Night vision goggles may have hampered helicopter pilots before crash with jet, experts tell NTSB

 Nick Fuller, the FAA’s acting deputy chief operating officer of operations, testified that the controllers weren’t tested for alcohol because the agency did not immediately believe the crash was fatal.
 The FAA then decided to forgo it because the optimum two-hour window had passed.

-NTSB board member Todd Inman pushed back, telling Fuller that the first two fatalities were confirmed 20 minutes after the crash.
+NTSB board member Todd Inman told Fuller fatalities were confirmed 20 minutes after the crash.

 “How can you tell me that you release those controllers at midnight, but you didn’t know a fatality occurred?”
 Inman said.

-Fuller said the FAA officials who make the determination on alcohol testing did not yet have confirmation on fatalities.
-Fuller said the agency is taking corrective steps and that its drug and alcohol testing process is now being revised.
+Fuller said the relevant FAA officials didn't have confirmation yet.
+Fuller said the agency is taking corrective steps.

+FAA officials testified this week that an air traffic controller should have warned the passenger jet of the Army helicopter’s presence.

+The controller had asked the Black Hawk pilots to confirm they had the airplane in sight because an alarm sounded in the tower about their proximity.
+The controller could see from a window that the helicopter was too close, but the controller did not alert the jetliner.

 Rick Dressler, an official with medevac operator Metro Aviation, told the board on Thursday it is difficult to identify other aircraft in the night sky around Reagan National, especially if a key onboard locator system was switched off, as Army choppers routinely did.

-Dressler said that he and other civilian helicopter pilots in the area have long been concerned about the Army and Air Force helicopters flying around Reagan airport.
+Dressler said that he and other civilian helicopter pilots in the area have long been concerned about the military helicopters flying around Reagan airport.

 “I don’t like saying this.
 I’ll say it again on the record,” Dressler, a former Army aviator and retired Air Force officer, said.
 “I’m speaking for my group there.
 We we are all very uncomfortable when those two units are operating.”